- Our Learning

 After your child has been referred (through your doctor ,the school, an occupational therapist or other professionals), he/she will be put on a waiting list for an initial appointment (often known as an ‘assessment’).
 Due to the high levels of referrals in Merton, it could take a year (or even longer) before your child is assessed.
 Although the idea of an assessment may sound scary, it’s normally a discussion, with one or two members of the CAMHS team.
 At times, one professional might work with your child, whist another speaks to yourself to discuss your child's history and current experiences.They usually feedback what they have observed and assessed during the assessment, and at times will provide a diagnosis at this point.

 This appointment will generally take place at a CAMHS clinic.
 But, in some circumstances, they may meet with you at your school or home.
 They will discuss with you the best place to meet before your appointment.
-Due to COVID, some or all of these meetings will be conducted via telephone or virtually.

 When speaking to you, the team might ask questions such as these:

 - How long have you experienced the problem that has brought you to CAMHS?

 - What would you like to change in your life?
 What might help tackle the problems you are experiencing?